 Please contact me directly if you're interested in doing a PhD in my lab.
 Possible projects encompass all the interest areas outlined in my current research.
 For those with a Psychology or related background, current funding opportunities include those from the ESRC as well as various University of Edinburgh schemes.
 If you have a computational background, there may be other options (please ask).

 If you'd like to know more about life in neuroscience research, this recent video curated by Edinburgh Neuroscience and an Edinburgh MSc student features some work from my lab involving two of our own postgraduate students.

-In other, collaborative, projects we are investigating working memory and cognitive control, and musical cognition (e.g., Parra et al., 2013; Schaefer et al., 2014).
-See my research profile on ResearchGate for more information, and see Publications (below) for links to papers.
+We have various collaborative projects, for example investigating working memory, and musical cognition (e.g., Parra et al., 2013; Schaefer et al., 2014).
+See my research profile on ResearchGate for more information, Twitter feed @alexa_morcom, and see Publications (below) for links to papers.